eficode-academy/terraform-fundamentals/04-Using-Terraform-Functions-and-Other-Commands.md

 ### 3. Exiting the Console

-To exit the Terraform console, simply type `exit` and press Enter.
+To exit the Terraform console, simply type `exit` and press Enter, or press Ctrl + C.

 ### 4. Practice Terraform Commands